dabeaz-course/practical-python/Notes/03_Program_organization/03_Error_checking.md

 headers, but simultaneously specifying that there are no headers).

 This indicates a programming error on the part of the calling code.
+Checking for cases that "aren't supposed to happen" is often a good idea.

 ### Exercise 3.9: Catching exceptions